ljvmiranda921/ljvmiranda921.github.io/projects/_posts/2017-01-25-forward-kinematics-stanford-manipulator.md

 date: 2017-01-25
 category: projects
 comments: true
+description: "Simulation of robotic-arm movement using Denavit-Hartenberg parameters"
 ---

 This is my implementation of the forward kinematics problem in Robotics.
 The forward kinematics problem involves finding the